-Julie Welsh Miller has been teaching piano at the university level for over two decades, and her former students now teach at every level from elementary to university.
-While she is a frequent soloist, one of her principal interests throughout her career has been collaborating with other performers, giving 60-100 performances every year.
+Julie Welsh Miller has been teaching piano at the university level for twenty-five years, and her former students now teach at every level from elementary to university.
+While she is a frequent soloist, one of her principal interests is collaborating with other performers, giving 60-100 performances every year.
 She has developed an extensive repertoire by playing for students, which has served her well in partnerships with colleagues and guest artists.
-She has performed in innumerable faculty recitals, and specializes in preparing music for guest artists, involving quick turnaround and little rehearsal time.
-Some of these artists have included: Jens Lindemann, John Rommel, Allen Vizzutti, Vincent di Martino, William Scharnberg, John Cox, Janine Gaboury, Kristen Hansen, Andre Moisan, Gary Whitman, David Gould, Richard Sherman, Susan Milan, Laura Griffiths, Christopheren Nomura, Jason Ham, and Gerald Corey.
+She has performed in innumerable faculty recitals, and specializes in preparing music for world-class guest artists, involving quick turnaround and little rehearsal time.

 Miller's other principal interest is editing, publishing and performing the music of Keith Gates.
 She and her husband are the caretakers of Gates' musical ouevre, and they are gratified to see his works achieving worldwide recognition.
 In the past year, international sales have surpassed domestic.